 Finally, if you’re looking to invest in real estate, start with your own house.
 Homeownership is a goal that many Americans aspire to, and with good reason.
 Residential real estate has seen its ups and downs through the years, but in the long run, it typically gains.

-The majority of people do not purchase a property outright, instead opting for a mortgage.
+The majority of people do not purchase a property outright, instead opting for a mortgage and look into the apartments for rent in Augusta.
 Working toward paying off your mortgage and buying your house altogether is a long-term investment that may insulate you from the real estate market’s volatility.
 It’s frequently considered as the first step before investing in other forms of real estate, and it comes with the extra bonus of increasing your net worth because you now own a significant asset.

 Despite all of the advantages of real estate investing, there are some disadvantages.
 One of the most significant is a shortage of liquidity (or the relative difficulty in converting an asset into cash and cash into an asset).
 A real estate deal might take months to finish, unlike a stock or bond purchase, which may be finished in seconds.
 Even with the assistance of a broker, finding the proper counterparty might take several weeks.